ivanuser/open-webui-mcp-connector/README.md

 3. The MCP Connector will now appear as a model in your model selection dropdown

 4. Select the "MCP Connector" to start chatting using your MCP server

+## Predefined Popular Servers

+The connector includes a list of popular predefined MCP servers that you can easily add to your configuration:

+- **Anthropic Reference Implementation** - Official Anthropic MCP server with core features
+- **Brave Search** - Web and local search using Brave's Search API
+- **Kagi Search** - Search the web using Kagi's search API
+- **Tavily Search** - Search engine for AI agents by Tavily
+- **OpenAI** - OpenAI models integration
+- **Filesystem** - Local filesystem access (requires local setup)
+- **GitHub** - GitHub API integration (requires local setup)
+- **Memory** - Knowledge graph-based memory system (requires local setup)

+You can view the complete list with detailed information using the `/list_popular_servers` command.

 ## Compatibility